ray-project/ray/doc/source/data/transforming-datasets.rst

 UDF Input Batch Format
 ======================

-Datasets allows you to choose the input *batch format* given to UDFs by setting the ``batch_format`` option of :meth:`.map_batches() <ray.data.Dataset.map_batches>`.
+Choose the *batch format* of the data given to UDFs by setting the ``batch_format`` option of :meth:`.map_batches() <ray.data.Dataset.map_batches>`.
 Here is an overview of the available batch formats: